ICI3D/ICI3D.github.io/mmed/index.md

 ## Course fees

-The course registration fee is TBD.
+The course registration fee is ZAR45,000.
+The fee includes room and board for the two weeks of the Clinic.
 A small number of scholarships will be available.
 Instructions for paying the course fee will be made available to successful applicants by the end of May.

 ## Venue